NancyGarg/DS/README.md

    * Element swith higher priorities are served before elements with lower priorities.
    * Can be implemented using any list structure or by binary heaps as well.

-  ## `Hash Table/Hash Map
+  ## Hash Table/Hash Map
+   * every programming language has some sort of hash table data structure
-   * Hash tables are sed to store key-value pairs
+   * Hash tables are used to store key-value pairs.
+   * They are like arrays,but keys are not ordered.
+   * They are fast for all th eoperations like finding values,inserting  and removing values.They are very commonly used because of their speed.
+   * JS has Objects and Maps
+   * Hash function : It takes in the key and return valid array index or it takes data of arbitary size and convert it into data of fixed size.
+   * A good hash is fast,distributes outputs uniformly by not clustering outputs at specific indeces and is deterministic(same input yields same results)